mwat56/Nele/README.md

 	# Accepted size of uploaded files.
 	maxfilesize = 10MB

+	# Use preview images of linked pages.
+	# NOTE: This feature depends on the external `wkhtmltoimage` external;
+	# for more details see: https://godoc.org/github.com/mwat56/pageview
+	pageView = true

 	# Password file for HTTP Basic Authentication.
 	# NOTE: a relative path/name will be combined with `datadir` (above).